 Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
-This fungus lives in the environment, usually in association with large amounts of bird or bat droppings, and enters the body through the lungs.
+This fungus lives in the environment, especially in soil that contains large amounts of bird or bat droppings, and enters the body through the lungs.
 Many people with infection do not become sick, or they develop mild flu-like illness.
 Some people might develop pneumonia.
 Rarely, the fungus can spread to other organs and cause other symptoms.

 How is histoplasmosis spread?

-The fungus grows in soil that has been enriched with bat or bird droppings.
+The fungus grows in soil that has been enriched with bird or bat droppings.
 The fungus produces spores that get into the air if the contaminated soil is disturbed.
 Breathing in these spores causes infection.
 You cannot get histoplasmosis from another person.

 What are the symptoms of histoplasmosis?

 Many people who are infected with the fungus do not show any symptoms.
-In areas of the world where the fungus is very common in the environment, many people may have been infected with Histoplasma capsulatum without having any symptoms.
-In people who develop disease, the most common symptoms are similar to those of pneumonia, and include fever, chest pains, and a dry or nonproductive cough.
-Some people may also experience joint pain.
-If the disease is not treated, it can spread from the lungs to other organs.
+In people who develop disease, the most common symptoms are similar to those of the flu, and include fever, a dry or nonproductive cough, headache, fatigue, chest pain, and body aches.
+Some people might also experience joint pain.
+For most people, these symptoms will usually go away on their own within a few weeks to a month.
+For certain people, especially those with weakened immune systems, the fungus can spread from the lungs to other organs.

 How soon after exposure do symptoms appear?

-If symptoms appear, they usually develop within 3 to 17 days after exposure.
+If symptoms appear, they usually develop within 3–17 days after exposure.

 How is histoplasmosis diagnosed?

 Multiple laboratory tests are available to diagnose histoplasmosis.
-These include fungal culture or microscopic examination of blood, other body fluids, or tissues, urine antigen testing to detect Histoplasma, and serologic tests to identify Histoplasma antibodies.
+These include fungal culture or microscopic examination of blood, other body fluids, or tissues, urine tests to detect Histoplasma, and serologic tests to identify Histoplasma antibodies.

 What is the treatment for histoplasmosis?

 Treatment is not usually necessary for histoplasmosis because most people will recover without treatment.
-Anti-fungal medications are used to treat severe cases of histoplasmosis.
+Prescription anti-fungal medications are used to treat severe or chronic cases of histoplasmosis.